Blair1233/Class24/1-Lesson-Plans/06-Bash-Scripting-and-Programming/3/LessonPlan.md

 1. Log in using your provided Azure credentials.

 2. After loading the dashboard, point out the card titled **Windows**.

-    - Explain that each new lab environment will have a different registration link, which will be provided in class at later dates.
-Once students have clicked a registration link, a new card with the new lab environment title will show up in their dashboard.

 3. Explain that lab environments automatically turn on approximately 30 minutes before class starts and shut off approximately 15 minutes after class ends.
 This means that students will not have to manually start labs in class.
 However, they will need to start them manually should they wish to use them at home.